kiansweeney11/ca4015-assignment-1/README.md

 - numpy
 - pandas

+Python v3.9.7 was used for this project also.

 ### Building the Book
 To build the book after new code has been merged we must firstly build the html of the book running the command:
 ```